 Brush Tops With Egg Wash

-Here's where we use that third egg we set aside earlier.
-Beat the egg in a small bowl along with a tablespoon or so of water.
-Then paint the tops of the scones with the egg wash, just enough to make them glossy.Continue to 10 of 10 below.
+Now it is time for the egg wash.
+Beat the last egg in a small bowl along with a tablespoon or so of water.
+Then, paint the tops of the scones with the egg wash.
+Use just enough to make the scones appear glossy.Continue to 10 of 10 below.

 10 of 10